2013 Rogers Cup – Women's singles

 Serena Williams defeated Sorana Cîrstea in the final, 6–2, 6–0 to win the women's singles tennis title at the 2013 Canadian Open.
-The victory gave Williams her third Canadian Open title, her eighth title of the season, and her 54th career WTA Tour title.
+It was her third Canadian Open title, eighth title of the season, and 54th career WTA Tour-level singles title.

 Petra Kvitová was the defending champion, but lost to Cîrstea in the quarterfinals.

 Seeds

 The top eight seeds receive a bye into the second round.